rsdoiel/pttk/pdtk-prep.1.md

 or YAML from standard input and passes that via an internal pipe to Pandoc as YAML front matter.
 Pandoc can then process it accordingly Pandoc options.
-Pandoc options are those options coming after a "`--`" marker.
-Options before "`--`" are for the pdtk preprocessor.
+Pandoc options are those options coming after a bare "`--`" marker.
+Options before a bare "`--`" marker are for the pdtk preprocessor prep.

 # OPTIONS